E3SM-Project/polaris/docs/developers_guide/command_line.md

 over the config option.
 :::

-To see which steps are are available in a given test case, you need to run {ref}`dev-polaris-list` with the `-v` or `--verbose` flag.
+To see which steps are are available in a given task, you need to run {ref}`dev-polaris-list` with the `-v` or `--verbose` flag.

 See {ref}`dev-run` for more about the underlying framework.